Skip to main content

 Like so many questions in life, the answer is: it depends!
 Determining when to use which methodology depends on what your team is trying to achieve.

-If you’re part of a small team executing feature development work, and you don’t mind spending upfront time to implement a more complicated framework, then Scrum may be an appropriate choice for your organization.
+Use Scrum if you’re part of a small team executing feature development work, and you don’t mind spending upfront time to implement a more complicated framework.

 Sarah is a project manager and strategy consultant with 15 years of experience leading cross-functional teams to execute complex multi-million dollar projects.
 She excels at diagnosing, prioritizing, and solving organizational challenges and cultivating strong relationships to improve how teams do business.
 Sarah is passionate about productivity, leadership, building community, and her home state of New Jersey.